UbiquityRobotics/learn/ix_programming.md

 # Getting Started Guide -- Magni

 ##	Programming Your Robot

+This section should explain that these robots use ROS refer to a couple of books, describe the UR components (move_basic,...) and wish the reader good luck

+###   NOT

 12. Writing Your First Script
 13. Creating a Map
 14. Autonomous Driving